-We all knew this was comming but a lot of our cusotmers they we’re sure what it meant for them or never new this was happening.
+We all knew changes to Sage pricing were coming but a lot of our customers they we’re sure what it meant for them or never new this was happening.
 Here, we’ve summarized what we know a this point and why it makes a difference for you trying to plan for operational expenses.
 Remember, we can help offset these costs of transitioning to subscription with our Sage Hosting solutions, just contact us before December, 30th, 2016.

 1. When will Sage 100c be the only Sage 100 offering sold to new and off-plan customers?

 Effective January 1, 2017, Sage will sell only Sage 100c to new and off-plan customers (those off plan for greater than three months under the Sage guidelines).

 2. How will this change apply to Sage 100 customers that are on plan?

 This change will not apply to Sage 100 on-plan customers.
 They will still be able to purchase additional licenses and modules on perpetual license or move to Sage 100c.

 Phase I: July 21 2016 – September 30, 2016

 During this time, the classic Sage 100 perpetual offering will continue to be available for sale to new and off-plan customers.
 Existing Q4 offers will be honored during this time.